 Episcopalians believe that the bread and wine of the communion table operate both as a sign and a sacrament.
-As a sign, the elements direct a Christian’s heart and mind towards the crucifixion of Jesus.
+As a sign, the elements direct a Christian’s heart and mind toward the crucifixion of Jesus.

-The crucifixion demonstrates how far God was willing to go in order to redeem his fallen creation.
+The crucifixion demonstrates how far God was willing to go to redeem his fallen creation.
 It also serves as an example for believers to follow.
 The Christian life is about taking up one’s cross and following Jesus’s example.